Retford: Retford Hospital

-World War 1
+First World War

-During the First World War Retford had two Red Cross Hospitals for wounded servicemen.
-One was based at Babworth Hall and the Sherwood Rangers Headquarters hospital was at 12 Lime Tree Avenue, Retford.
+Retford during the First World War had two Red Cross Hospitals for wounded servicemen.
+One was based at Babworth Hall, and the Sherwood Rangers Headquarters hospital was at 12 Lime Tree Avenue, Retford.

 Media

 The majority of the town receives its terrestrial television from the Emley Moor transmitting station, which broadcasts local news from BBC Look North and Calendar News.
 A minority of residents receive programming from Belmont serving Lincolnshire and East Yorkshire (to the east) and Waltham serving the East Midlands (to the south).
-The BBC local news programme for the latter, BBC East Midlands Today, also features news stories from Retford.

 Retford's officially designated BBC Local Radio station in terms of radio coverage is BBC Radio Sheffield.
 However, editorially, local news coverage is covered on BBC Radio Nottingham's radio and Internet outlets, despite Retford being outside the official coverage area of both BBC Radio Nottingham's FM and DAB signals.
-Hallam FM's and Greatest Hits South Yorkshire's AM signals also cover the town of Retford.
+Hits Radio South Yorkshire's and Greatest Hits South Yorkshire's AM signals also cover the town of Retford.
 National analogue FM radio services from the BBC and Classic FM are broadcast from the Holme Moss transmitting station in West Yorkshire.
 Digital Radio services come primarily from the Clarborough transmitter 5 mi outside of Retford for the Sheffield and Digital One multiplexes, Clifton transmitter near Doncaster for the BBC National DAB multiplex and the Belmont, High Hunsley (near Hull) and Tapton Hill (Sheffield), Waltham and Emley Moor transmitters for the Sound Digital multiplex.

 Trax FM formerly editorially covered the town of Retford, although its Ofcom designated FM coverage area only covered the Doncaster area, Worksop and rural areas west of Retford, Retford was covered on DAB via the Sheffield multiplex.
 It has since been replaced with a relay of Greatest Hits Radio Yorkshire on its former FM frequencies.
 TX1 Radio took over as a replacement local commercial service from 2020 for the same editorial area as Trax FM covered via the Internet and for a short time on DAB via the Lincolnshire multiplex which has overspill coverage into the Doncaster and Bassetlaw area.

 Retford also has one newspaper serving the town, the Retford Times which is published on Thursdays.
 It was founded in 1869 by Alexander Watson Lyall as the 'Retford and Gainsborough Times and Worksop Weekly News'.
 In 1880 it changed its name to the 'Retford and Gainsborough Times and Worksop & Newark Weekly News' and from 1901 it was the 'Retford, Gainsborough & Worksop Times and Newark & Mansfield Weekly News'.
-In 1967 it became the 'Retford, Gansborough & Worksop Times' before dropping 'Worksop' from its masthead in 2011.
+In 1967 it became the 'Retford, Gainsborough & Worksop Times' before dropping 'Worksop' from its masthead in 2011.
 In 2013 it became simply 'The Retford Times'.
 It is now published by Lincolnshire Media, although the editorial offices are in Retford.

 The Worksop Guardian, although predominately a newspaper serving Worksop and its area, also covers stories in Retford.
 The publishers of the Worksop Guardian formerly published a free weekly newspaper for Retford and Bawtry, the Guardian and Trader newspaper.